fionanealon/python-exercises/README.md

   for line in f:
     print(line.split(',')[0], line.split(',')[1], line.split(',')[2], line.split(',')[3])
 ```
-The above block of code opens the iris.csv file in the sub folder, loops through this file, formats this file, prints the fomratted file and closes the file once complete.
+The above block of code opens the iris.csv file in the sub folder, loops through this file, formats this file, prints the formatted file and closes the file once complete.
 It is good practise to close a file once complete.

 ```python
 with open("data/iris.csv")as f:
 ```
 The above piece of code states that with the data/iris.csv file as f, create a block of python code where f is a variable and each line of code indented after this with statement can access f (data/iris.csv) file.
-The with statement will close f (data/iris.csv) file once it reaches an unindented line of code.
+The 'with statement' will close f (data/iris.csv) file once it reaches an unindented line of code.

 ```python
 for line in f: